truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallTFTP-HPAApp.md

 ---
-title: "Migrating from TFTP Service to TFTPD-HPA App"
+title: "Installing the TFTPD-HPA Application"
 description: "Provides instructions for users migrating from the SCALE TFTP service to the new tftpd-hpa application."
 weight: 66
 aliases: